LoveDuckie/blog-tool/README.md

 - **WordPress**
   - **Website:** [https://wordpress.org](https://www.wordpress.org/)

-## Uploaders
+## Publishers

 An "Uploader" is a Python type responsible for uploading a blog to a target platform after it has been rendered or rasterized.
 It forms part of a pipeline for rendering and ultimately publishing the blog content to the platform specified.

 ## Exporters

-An "Exporter" is a Python type responsible for rendering or producing file in another format from Markdown source.
+An "Exporter" is a Python type responsible for "rendering" or "producing" file in another format from Markdown source, such as HTMl or PDF.

 - **PDF**
   - Render a PDF document form a Markdown source file.
 The rendered output is customizable with various parameters.